Ducasse/Expr/README.md

 # SimpleExpr
 A little expression system to teach visitor.
-It is used in the book: Learning Object-Oriented Programming, Design and TDD with Pharo available at http://books.pharo.org
+This is not the version used in the book: Learning Object-Oriented Programming, Design and TDD with Pharo available at http://books.pharo.org